Jutho/TensorOperations.jl/docs/src/man/indexnotation.md

 backend between `StridedBLAS` and `StridedNative` using the `backend` keyword to [`@tensor`](@ref).
 Similarly, different allocation strategies, when available, can be selected using the `allocator` keyword of [`@tensor`](@ref).

+Since TensorOperations v5, there are also fallback implementations for non-strided arrays that only use functionality from `Base`, as well as `LinearAlgebra.mul!`.
+The manual section [Backends and Allocators](@ref) provides a more elaborate discussion.

 The primitive tensor operations are also implemented for `CuArray` objects of the [CUDA.jl](https://github.com/JuliaGPU/CUDA.jl) library.
 This implementation is essentially a